Curriculum Notes Year 8

 French

 In French, pupils will study Dynamo 2 Rouge modules 3-5.
-They will revise the perfect, immediate future and present regular and irregular tenses across a variety of topics.
-Pupils will continue to develop their reading, listening, speaking, writing and translation skills.
+They will learn the perfect tense and revise the immediate future and present regular and irregular tenses across a variety of topics.
+Pupils will continue to develop their reading, listening, speaking, phonics, writing and translation skills.

 Year 8: Programme of Study